 Rosemary Beach is super family friendly.
 There are tons of activities around for kids.
-Plus, the water deepens so gradually you can walk out really far and it’s still shallow; that made it way more fun to swim and splash with my niece and nephews.
+Nearby state parks are fun for the whole family.
+Plus, the water deepens so gradually that you can walk out really far and it’s still shallow; that made it way more fun to swim and splash with my niece and nephews.
 Additionally, the aforementioned biking options meant we could take family bike rides together.
-Most of the area’s restaurants offer kids menu options and also open early enough for early, kid-friendly dinner time.
+Most of the area’s restaurants offer kids’ menu options and also open early enough for kid-friendly dinner time.
 Beautiful rentals — not hotels — make it even more fun to share a large beach house together.
 Ours was located in the perfect spot right between Rosemary Beach and Alys Beach, two of the loveliest communities in the region.

-On my recent trip, we had family members coming from Lincoln and Omaha, Nebraska, St. Louis, Missouri, and Austin and Houston, Texas.
+On my recent trip, we had family members coming from Lincoln and Omaha, Nebraska; St. Louis, Missouri; and Austin and Houston, Texas.
 It was a breeze to get to Rosemary Beach even with all of us coming from those different places.
 That’s because there are two airports that are easily accessible from South Walton.
-Panama City airport is roughly half an hour away, while Pensacola is less than two hours from Rosemary Beach.
+Panama City airport is roughly half an hour away, while Pensacola is less than 2 hours from Rosemary Beach.

 There are also numerous large metropolitan areas within driving distance.
-Atlanta is just over five hours away by car while Nashville is seven hours from the beach.
-Both New Orleans and Birmingham are about a four hour journey.
+Atlanta is just over 5 hours away by car while Nashville is 7 hours from the beach.
+Both New Orleans and Birmingham are about a 4-hour journey.

 While Rosemary Beach itself has enough to keep visitors busy, it’s also super close to a number of other cute beachy villages.
 One of my favorite excursions of the week was heading to Seaside, famous for being the setting and film location of The Truman Show.
 Their Saturday farmers market was a lively, exciting spot, and I loved walking around exploring local vendors and produce.